eth-cscs/ContainerHackathon/LFRIC/docker/RunsResults.md

      --mpi load/library/lfric-gwave:gnu \
      bash -c "export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK && gravity_wave ./gravity_wave_configuration.nml"
 ```

-The local folder `input` contains the namelist `gravity_wave_configuration.nml`
+The local folder `input/gwave` contains the namelist `gravity_wave_configuration.nml`
 and the mesh file `mesh24.nc`: both files are available in the
 [Gravity Wave input archive](https://github.com/eth-cscs/ContainerHackathon/blob/master/LFRIC/docker/input-gwave.tar.gz)
 on this repository.

+This folder is a trimmed-down copy of the folder
+`LFRIC_trunk/miniapps/gravity_wave/example`.
+Other input files, not present
+in `input/gwave` folder as they are not used, but present in the `LFRic`
+repository are mesh files `mesh12.nc`, `mesh6.nc` and `mesh3.nc` (if the
+multigrid preconditioner is used) and `iodef.xml` (if parallel IO is used).

+The Gravity Wave application will produce outputs similar to the Gungho
+application depending on the namelists' settings.

-The Gravity Wave benchmark on a single MPI task takes around 5 minutes to complete on a single Cray XC50 node:
+The Gravity Wave benchmark on a single MPI task takes around 5 minutes to
+complete on a single Cray XC50 node:

 ```
 Batch Job Summary Report for Job "lfric-gwave" (18507334) on daint
 -----------------------------------------------------------------------------------------------------